-All housing developments of 10 or more homes shall contribute financially to the provision of preprimary, primary, secondary and further education that is required as a result of the development.

-Policies NP2, NP3, NP4 and NP7 set out the requirements.
+- 7.12.2 The Tickford Fields Development shall secure the provision of a pre-school and a two form entry primary school on site, each with dedicated drop off parking space for parents, and secure, covered cycle parking provision. - 7.12.3 All housing developments of 10 or more homes shall contribute financially to the provision of preprimary, primary, secondary and further education that is required as a result of the development. - 7.12.4 Policies NP2, NP3, and NP7 set out the requirements.

-7.7 Recreation and Leisure
+7.13 Recreation and Leisure

-7.7.1 Playing Fields
+7.13.1 Playing Fields

-The large scale development proposed at Tickford Fields Estate would normally be expected to provide its own recreational facilities.
+- 7.13.1.1 The large scale development proposed at Tickford Fields would normally be expected to provide its own recreational facilities.
 However, the Neighbourhood Plan would prefer to see playing fields consolidated at the Willen Road Sports Ground by acquiring additional land for further pitch development and enhancing the offer of the existing provision for the whole town, given there is already a deficiency in provision.
-There will be a net benefit of housing land for the developer of the Tickford Fields Estate in not being required to provide sports fields with associated provision on site.
+There will be a net benefit of housing land for the developer of the Tickford Fields Development in not being required to provide sports fields with associated provision on site.
 A contribution is therefore sought both for land purchase and sports field development.
-If additional land cannot be procured, then the Tickford Fields Estate development will be expected to provide playing fields and the associated facilities on site.

-The Neighbourhood Plan calls for a financial contribution from all development sites taking 10 or more homes towards further playing fields, including the purchase of additional land to increase the size of Willen Road Sports Ground, and a contribution towards further pitch development, including artificial grass pitches, separation of cricket and football facilities, access and car parking for a new site, new changing facilities, and pavilion provision.

-The Milton Keynes Council's Supplementary Planning Documents and Guidance give clear guidance on the level of contributions normally expected across the borough.
+If additional land cannot be procured, then the Tickford Fields Development will be expected to provide playing fields and the associated facilities on site. - 7.13.1.2 The Neighbourhood Plan calls for a financial contribution from all development sites taking 10 or more homes towards further playing fields, including the purchase of additional land to increase the size of Willen Road Sports Ground, and a contribution towards further pitch development, including artificial grass pitches, separation of cricket and football facilities, access and car parking for a new site, new changing facilities, and pavilion provision. - 7.13.1.3 The Milton Keynes Council's Supplementary Planning Documents and Guidance give clear guidance on the level of contributions normally expected across the borough.
 Because of the extent of the existing deficiency of playing fields in Newport Pagnell, high priority is given to the provision of additional fields and associated facilities.
-The contribution required for playing fields is anticipated to be in the order of £2.5 M which elevates the contribution required above the existing Milton Keynes guidance.

-Playing field provision is addressed in Policies NP2, NP3, NP4, NP7 and NP8.
+The contribution required for playing fields is anticipated to be in the order of £2.5 M which elevates the contribution required above the existing Milton Keynes guidance. - 7.13.1.4 Playing field provision is addressed in Policies NP2, NP3, NP7 and NP8.

-7.7.2 Play Areas
+7.13.2 Play Areas

-Milton Keynes Council's standard for Local Play Areas requires play areas to be located at 500 metre intervals and to contain approximately 5 items of play equipment.
+7.13.2.1 Milton Keynes Council's standard for Local Play Areas requires play areas to be located at 500 metre intervals and to contain approximately 5 items of play equipment.
 The standard for Neighbourhood Play Areas is that they should be located at 1,000 metre intervals, be a minimum size of 0.6 hectares and should contain approximately 8 items of play equipment.
 They should include a ball games area, goal wall, or cycle area and provide for teenagers through the inclusion of youth shelters, wheeled sports facilities and multi-game walls.